ryandvill/airdrop-utils/README.md

 Token tse_rewards for run 10 already distributed to 0x6641c30B8Ec57A6168707115b80B0af1a5cf160C
 '''

-#### Declare below Environment Variables before running.For example
+### Declare below Environment Variables before running.For example
 export GETH_NODE_URL=https://ropsten.infura.io/v3/YOURAPIKEY
 export token_owner_private_key=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 Note : Please refer to criteria & dbtable in the script should you wish to reward using any other desired criteria.

+### TODO
+- Introduce confirmation status
+- Introduce rewards based on holding other tokens by checking reciever addresses token balances.